 - Enroll with HCL Jigsaw to teach children essential group activity problem-solving, critical reasoning, and creative thinking skills.
 This will help prepare confident and competent individuals who are ready to face real-world 21st-century problems.

 HCL Jigsaw aspires to build a community of young problem-solvers from Grades 6–9 through a pan-India problem-solving assessment program.
 Students are judged on three core competencies within problem-solving: how well they define a problem, communicate it, and think critically about synthesizing information, drawing conclusions, and proposing solutions.
-Learn more about the exciting learning journey offered by HCL Jigsaw and register before June 30, 2021 for this unique opportunity.
+Learn more about the exciting learning journey offered by HCL Jigsaw and Enroll now before July 31, 2022 for this unique opportunity.